Rhosneigr: Leisure

 Llyn Maelog is around 65 acres in total with varying depth up to seven feet.
 It is a designated Site of Special Scientific Interest.
 There is a good stock of fish in the lake including perch, bream, roach and pike.
 A large variety of birdlife inhabits the reedbeds.
 Grey heron, snipe, reed warblers, coots, mallard, shelducks etc. Black-headed gulls nest on the small island.
 The lake is circled by public footpath and is popular with walkers.
 In 2011 it became the first lake in Wales to be classified as a village green.

+Education

+Ysgol Gynradd Rhosneigr provides Welsh-medium primary education to the village and the surrounding area.
+As of 2024, there were 85 pupils enrolled at the school.
+As of 2024, 31 per cent of pupils come from Welsh-speaking homes.

+In terms of secondary education, the village is in the catchment area of Ysgol Uwchradd Caergybi.